 - Status changed from Feedback to In Progress

 - Category changed from Vectors to Data Provider/OGR

 - Subject changed from Opening network KML page adds extra characters to URL so page is not found to Error opening network KML page: Range downloading not supported by this server!

-#5 Updated by Alessandro Pasotti about 1 year ago
+#5 Updated by Alessandro Pasotti almost 5 years ago